-Day at leisure to enjoy the luxury of Anandata Jebel Akhdar.
-B D
+Day at leisure to enjoy the luxury of Anantara Jebel Akhdar.
+B, D

-Today we will drive back to Muscat, breaking the journey at the Semail Gap, where amazing views of the 2500 meter high limestone cliffs of Jebel Nakhl to the west and the jagged black mountains of the ophiolite to the east.
+Today we will drive back to Muscat, breaking the journey at Birkat al Mawz, a village on the southern rim of Jebel Akhdar at the mouth of Wadi Muaydeen; and again at the Semail Gap, where amazing views of the 2500 meter high limestone cliffs of Jebel Nakhl to the west and the jagged black mountains of the ophiolite to the east.

 We will depart from Muscat onboard Oman Air WY101 at 14:00 and fly directly to London Heathrow airport.
 B